mozilla/pkipolicy/rootstore/policy.md

 you find an inconsistency that is not listed here, notify Mozilla so the item can be considered for addition or clarification.

+*   Insofar as the Baseline Requirements attempt to define their own scope, the scope of this policy (section 1.1) overrides that.
+Mozilla expects CA operations relating to issuance of all SSL certificates in the scope of this policy to conform to the Baseline Requirements.

 *   Mozilla reserves the right to accept audits by auditors who do not meet the qualifications given in section 8.2 of the Baseline Requirements, or refuse audits from auditors who do.